djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 - For a LMS migration to "break the iron triangle" then the people involved need to be able to orchestrate the phenomena.
 - This is often the job of third space practitioners/ MLPs hence the value in examining this type of case study

+Anna Tsing
+> "Our first step is to bring back curiosity.
+Unencumbered by the simplifications of progress narratives, the knots and pulses of patchiness are there to explore" (p6)

+The aim here is to explore the pulses of patchiness in a migration

 ### Practice Theory and Sociomaterial perspectives

 Fawns et al (2021, p.
 361)